 "It might slow things down, but it adds a lot of structure," Day said.

-own TBMP program this summer and Ketchikan started a similar program a few years ago.
-Victoria, B.C. also took the TBMP
+TBMP program this summer and Ketchikan started a similar program a few years ago.
+Victoria, B.C. also took the TBMP template

-template and has created a program of their own.
-There are even cruise ship ports on the East Coast and in South America who
+and has created a program of their own.
+There are even cruise ship ports on the East Coast and in South America who have

 Though most of Juneau's tour businesses have signed on to the program, there are still a few who operate outside of TBMP's